ufo5260987423/scheme-langserver/doc/startup.md

   { name = 'buffer' },
 }
 ```
 >NOTE: I have pull request to [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim).
 However, there're many corner case and code style work and I finally decided to concentrate on LSP.
-If anyone want to help, you may raise an issue.
+If anyone wants to help, you may raise an issue.

-### Some Other Editors
+### Other Editors

 If you want [Emacs](https://www.gnu.org/software/emacs/emacs.html) to embed scheme-langserver, [this issue](https://github.com/ufo5260987423/scheme-langserver/issues/39) suggests [eglot](https://github.com/joaotavora/eglot).
 But I'm not familiar with Emacs, and you may config it yourself.